The National Capital Area Chapter

-The 24 candidates for 2015 are community based leaders who are philanthropic, ambitious, socially active, resourceful, goal oriented, and passionate about making a difference in the lives of people suffering from blood cancers.
-Their ambition drives them to fundraise in a very large-scale capacity working towards our $1.65 million goal!
+The 22 candidates for 2015 are community based leaders who are philanthropic, ambitious, socially active, resourceful, goal oriented, and passionate about making a difference in the lives of people suffering from blood cancers.
+Their ambition drives them to fundraise in a very large-scale capacity to beat our $1.65 million goal!
 See below for the full list of candidates.

 Every three minutes, someone in the United States is diagnosed with a blood cancer and every ten minutes someone loses their battle.
 LLS is the world's largest national voluntary health organization dedicated to curing blood cancers improving the quality of life of patients.
 Fortunately, there is hope for a future free of blood cancers.